 More Things You Can Do

-A good classroom fit is helpful for kids with learning and attention issues.
+A good classroom fit is helpful for kids with learning and thinking differences.
 But switching classrooms isn’t always the best move, or even one that you’ll be able to achieve.